InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## FundingPayments

-Get the funding payments for a subaccount
+Get the funding payments for a subaccount.

 ### Request Parameters